-Bringing your event virtual opens the opportunity to exceed what is possible at an in-person venue.
+Virtual events open an opportunity to exceed what is possible at an in-person venue.
 The magic of virtual keynotes is creating an experience to surprise and delight your audience.
-For example, Verizon CEO Hans Vestberg did just this in his CES keynote, watch here.
-Utilizing augmented reality technology, Vestberg brought the audience into his presentation by taking them on a visual tour to demonstrate the real-life applications of 5G, the core topic of his keynote.
+For example, Verizon CEO Hans Vestberg did this in a CES keynote.
+Utilizing augmented reality technology, Vestberg brought the audience into his presentation by taking them on a visual tour demonstrating the real-life applications of 5G, the core topic of his keynote.
 Audiences were captivated by the presentation in a way previously reserved for the entertainment giants like Disney and Netflix.
 Activating the audience’s imagination is the key to driving real engagement.

 Below you can see the Cramer team creating a similar experience.
 The talent stands in front of a green screen.
 While on the screen in the front left, you can see him transported to a new virtual environment.